Blog

 Temporary car insurance could be a more suitable choice

 If you’ve added someone to your policy but they only use the vehicle occasionally then it could be cheaper for them to use temporary car insurance whenever they need the vehicle.
+Additionally, driving someone else’s car is often covered under comprehensive policies, but it is important to understand the specific terms and conditions of your own insurance policy.

 This is separate to the vehicle owner’s policy so there’s the added benefit of protecting your No Claims Discount (NCD).
 As an additional driver, in the event of a claim you’ll be affecting the vehicle owner’s NCD even if they were not involved in the accident.

 Short term car insurance is a specialist type of motor insurance which allows you to get covered on a vehicle for the period you need.
 Insurers tend to offer the cover from as little as one hour up to thirty days.
+Third party cover is often included in comprehensive policies for emergency situations, but it is limited to third party liabilities and does not cover damage to the vehicle itself.

 Share this article